The Verdict of Innocent in the Judgment Hour

 For us to say that we are justified by faith alone in the Judgment Hour means that we repentant sinners who believe in Jesus are declared innocent, sinless, perfect and forgiven before the holy Law of God because Jesus, the sinless One, took the guilt, punishment, and death that we deserve.
 God imputed our sins to Him, the innocent One, so that we, the guilty ones, may have the sinless life of Jesus imputed to us.
 He was condemned for sins in which he had no part so that we may be declared innocent by His perfect life in which we had no part.

 The Law of God condemns us and declares us worthy of death.
 Jesus stepped in between the Law and us and took our place and bore that death penalty.
 This is what happened at the cross.
 The innocent One was suffering for our sins, in our place.
 Now God calls all sinners to believe that Good News of what Jesus has done for all sinners in bearing their punishment.
-Those who repent and believe in Jesus as their Savior and Lord are forgiven of their sins because of what Jesus did on the cross and they are Justified (declared sinless and not guilty) before the judgement bar of God.
+Those who repent and believe in Jesus as their Savior and Lord are forgiven of their sins because of what Jesus did on the cross and they are Justified (declared sinless and not guilty) before the judgment bar of God.
 Paul states this clearly in Ephesians 2:1-10—

 "And you...who were dead in trespasses and sins...were by nature the children of wrath.
 But God who is rich in mercy because of His great love with which He loved us, made us alive together with Christ....For by grace you have been saved (justified) through faith and that not of yourself (because of our goodness) it is the gift of God, not of works (our holy living) lest anyone should boast.
 For we are His workmanship created for good works (our holy living) which God prepared beforehand that we should walk in them."

 To summarize the text: All of us are wretched, condemned sinners, but God loves us and in the Person of our Lord Jesus Christ infinitely humbled Himself and took upon Himself human nature to die on the cross for us and pay for our sins.
-All who believe in Jesus' atoning death for us are justified (accounted righteous and saved) by faith in Him not because we have done good works of sanctified living.
+All repentant sinners who believe in Jesus' atoning death for us are justified (accounted righteous and saved) by faith in Him not because we have done good works of sanctified living.
 Those who believe in Jesus are declared to be God's children who then begin to do good works of love which glorify God.
 But these good works never justify us but rather are the fruit of having been justified by faith alone.

 God loves us and He accepts us as His sons and daughters because of Jesus' perfect life, not because we are perfect.
 None of us are sinless in this life.
 Jesus wants us to begin to keep His Law of love but not so that we can be saved by our keeping of His Law.
 All of our lives as Christians we continually fall short of perfect obedience and perfect love.
-We sin in word, thoughts, and deeds, but we repent and continually plead the merits of Christ and God continually imputes the perfection of Jesus to us.
+We sin in word, thoughts, and deeds, but we repent daily and continually plead the merits of Christ and God continually imputes the perfection of Jesus to us.
 This is the experience of even the most mature and holy of God's people.
 We all confess the sinfulness of our nature and confess that in and of ourselves we deserve to suffer and die for our sins.
 But we Christians are always being justified by faith and we have peace with God through Jesus Christ our Lord.
 "Be of good cheer, thy sins be forgiven thee."

 Thus we see that we are continually justified by faith, at the beginning of our life in Christ and all along the way of life we are always relying upon God's mercy and grace in Christ.
 The only way we can be lost is if we stop acknowledging our sins in contrite repentance and our need of Christ's blood to cover our imperfections and we return to a life of unbelief in Christ and we return to a life of willful disregard for the moral Law of God and willful, unrepentant disobedience of God's holy commandments.
 This means that if we ever begin to believe that we are perfectly sinless and no longer need God's mercy (Perfectionism / Legalism), we have fallen from justification by faith.
 On the other hand if we ever begin to believe that we no longer need to obey God's commandments (Antinomianism / Lawlessness) and begin to willfully, without repentance, choose to continually sin against God, we have fallen from justification by faith as well.